Paularossi/AdDownloader/README.md

 For further help and additional functionalities see the [AdDownloader documentation](https://addownloader.readthedocs.io/en/latest/index.html).

+## Image Download Setup
+On some machines it might happen that a potential binary version mismatch might occur between the installed Chrome version and the required ChromeDriver.
+We recommend that users first try running the image download functionality of AdDownloader as it is.
+If an error occurs related to a version mismatch, we advise downloading the appropriate version of ChromeDriver directly from the official [ChromeDriver website](https://developer.chrome.com/docs/chromedriver/downloads) and ensuring that it matches the version of Chrome installed on their machine.
+Once downloaded, placing the ChromeDriver executable in a directory included in the system’s PATH should help avoid version mismatches and related errors.

 ## Contributing
 The AdDownloader project is released with a [Contributor Code of Conduct](https://github.com/Paularossi/AdDownloader/blob/main/LICENSE.txt).
 By contributing to this project, you agree to abide by its terms.
 To contribute, follow the "forg-and-pull" Git workflow:
 1. Fork the repo on GitHub and create your branch from `master`